Brennall/HFH-SRD/Chapter08.md

 Treasure Type:  | None
 XP:             | 1,200

 These large, 12' high and 40' long prehistoric dinosaurs live in grassy environments in sub-tropical and temperate regions.
 Though they are herbivores, they are very aggressive with those who come near.
 Triceratops have three very large horns and a big bony plate on their skulls.
 If a triceratops has enough distance between it and its foe, it will commit to a charge to score double damage with its gore attack.
 When in close combat, it may attempt to gore its opponent or attempt to trample.
-A triceratops gains a +4 to its attack throw when attempting to trample an opponent that is smaller or approximately equal in the size of a human.
-When distance permits, a triceratops may charge with its gore attack to deal double damage.
+A triceratops gains a +4 to its attack throw when attempting to trample an opponent that is man-sized or smaller.

 ### Troglodyte